mstarrrsui/ReactStarterTS/README.md

 ## Features of this starter

+* code splitting of vendor stuff into separate file
 * Includes Bootstrap 4 and Font Awesome
 * POSTCSS processing enabled with autoprefixer
 * Incorporates dev and production mode config settings
 * Hot Module Replacement is enable in dev config
+* ReactStrap for NavBar
+* Proper setup for Chrome Debugging within VS Code (with sourcemaps working properly)

 ### Faster Builds through use of fork-ts-checker-webpack-plugin